 What’s on Form W-4

 Form W-4 comes in a four-page packet.
 However, the form itself is quite short.
-It takes up less than half of the first page and has only 10 lines, three of which are for your employer.
+It takes up less than half of the first page and has only has 5 steps.
 The information that employees need to enter includes:

 - Name and address